galeone/igor/README.md

 # igor
 igor is an abstraction layer for PostgreSQL, written in Go.
 Igor syntax is (almost) compatible with [GORM](https://github.com/jinzhu/gorm "The fantastic ORM library for Golang, aims to be developer friendly").

 [![GoDoc](https://godoc.org/github.com/galeone/igor?status.svg)](https://godoc.org/github.com/galeone/igor)

 ## When to use igor
 You should use igor when your DBMS is PostgreSQL and you want to place an abstraction layer on top of it and do CRUD operations in a smart, easy, secure and fast way.

 Thus with igor you __do not__ create a new schema.
 In general igor does not support DDL (you can do it with the `Raw` and `Exec`, but there are not method created ad-hoc for this purpose).

 ## What igor does
 - Always uses prepared statements: no sql injection and good performance.
 - Supports transactions
+- Supports PostgreSQL JSON and JSONB types with `igor.JSON`
 - Uses a GORM like syntax
 - Uses the same logic in insertion and update: handle default values in a coherent manner
 - Uses GORM models and conventions (partially, see [Differences](#differences))